JamesMitofsky/MiLeMed/supabase/README.md

 # Notes to self
 * Running `npx @snaplet/seed init` resolved the type errors I had in seed.ts

+`yarn migration:diff .` and `yarn migration:up` are both interacting with the local db.
+Only `yarn deploy` does the push to prod.

 ## Following existing changes to db
 Using a script, we can get all the past migrations written to a file, useful for passing to AI.
 This file is named `combine_migrations.sh`